 At the heart of value creation is the exploration of the learn/work environment as an interconnected and interdependent eco-system.
 Optimizing the feedback/feedforward loops between the inseparable “silos” of Real Estate, Facility Management, ICT and Human Resources.

-Addressing the larger framework in which the “silos” exist and interact with each other and the entirety of the whole, re-establishing integrated wholeness.
+Addressing the larger framework in which the “silos” exist and interact with each other and the entirety of the whole, re-establish integrated wholeness.
 This may feel complex at first, but hold in mind that the whole is more than the sum of its “relatively independent” parts.
 It is in the total eco-system approach, where the real added value is created.

 A holistic vision is important here, in which a conductor ensures that the various parts of the learn/work environment (Real Estate, Facility Management, ICT, Human Resources) are coordinated in such a way that they optimally facilitate the most important capital of an organization, the employees.
 To this end, the conductor coordinates the periodic measurement and analysis of the performance of the learn/work environment.
 Keep in mind that what is important to measure is not necessarily easy to measure.

 “Don’t think of costs, think of value.
 You don’t need permission to add value.”
 (René Stevens)